-For emperors younger than 500 AD, name of dynasty is added to name of the emperor.
+For emperors younger than 500 AD, the name of dynasty is added to the name of the emperor.
 For the dynasty Tang and (North) Song (Zong), name of temple is given instead of name of emperor.
 For empress, they didn’t have official posthumous or temple names.
-Our table 1 is not a complete listing of Chinese emperors, but it is a register needed for our later use.
+Our Table 1 is not a complete listing of Chinese emperors, but it is a register needed for our later use.

-Mesoamerican pyramid is made from smaller blocks of stone (mostly limestone) and often has upper temple, steps, various statues and inner spaces.
+Mesoamerican pyramid is made from smaller blocks of stone (mostly limestone) and often has an upper temple, steps, various statues, and inner spaces.
 It never stays separately, but is surrounded by various ceremonial and other important structures.

-Chinese pyramid (tumulus, feng tu) is a monument, burial mound, upper part of a tomb building, now visible on surface as a hill (often with bush/trees).
-It is made from packing soil (clay) which may cover the base from more resistant material (bricks, stone, bronze).
-Its pyramidal shape can be overlooked from the ground, because many pyramids are looking like natural hills covered by grass, bush or trees.
+Chinese pyramid (tumulus, feng tu) is a monument, burial mound, upper part of a tomb building, now visible on the surface as a hill (often with bush/trees).
+It is made from packing soil (clay), which may cover the base from more resistant material (bricks, stone, bronze).
+Its pyramidal shape can be overlooked from the ground, because many pyramids look like natural hills covered by grass, bush or trees.
 But from air (airplane or from satellite images), the pyramidal shape is evident, out of any discussion (which was possible before satellite images with high resolution become available).

 Thanks to Google Earth, with today’s resolution around one meter horizontally as well as vertically, we can now see many details on the pyramids and around them (each step and bush, see below).
 The pyramids are inseparable parts of much more extensive complexes or systems of burial sites.
 They are equipped by walls, triumphal arches from stone, water works, sacred paths with alleys of stone statues, etc. The underground mausoleums, often with rich equipped tombs, are nearby.

-Here we compare size, shape and space orientation of the pyramids in three different localities: (1) Kukulcán (Quetzalcoatl) pyramid, known also as El Castillo, in Chichén Itzá (Yucatán, México), famous for its astronomical-solar orientation (declined from astronomical south-north direction to 240 east, which enables to create special shadowing effects at sunset in equinoxes), (2) pyramids in Giza, Egypt (astronomically oriented very precisely, probably by stars, to the astronomical north) and (3) the pyramid belonging to Maoling mausoleum, west of Xi´an (China, province Shaanxi), with deviation about 80 west of astronomical north, Figures 2 a,b,c, all taken from Google Earth.
+Here we compare size, shape and space orientation of the pyramids in three different localities: (1) Kukulcán (Quetzalcoatl) pyramid, known also as El Castillo, in Chichén Itzá (Yucatán, México), famous for its astronomical-solar orientation (declined from astronomical south-north direction to 240 east, which enables creation of special shadowing effects at sunset in equinoxes), (2) pyramids in Giza, Egypt (astronomically oriented very precisely, probably by stars, to the astronomical north) and (3) the pyramid belonging to Maoling mausoleum, west of Xi´an (China, province Shaanxi), with deviation about 80 west of astronomical north, Figures 2 a,b,c, all taken from Google Earth.

 The largest Chinese pyramids are well comparable to (or larger horizontally than) the Egyptians.
-Thanks to material usually used for their construction, however, the Chinese pyramids normally cannot be so steep, sharp and thus also as high as are the pyramids in Egypt, Sudan-Nubia, Mesoamerica, Perú, Tenerife or zikkurats in Mesopotamia.
+Thanks to material usually used for their construction, however, the Chinese pyramids normally cannot be so steep, sharp and thus also as high as the pyramids in Egypt, Sudan-Nubia, Mesoamerica, Perú, Tenerife or zikkurats in Mesopotamia.

 Paleomagnetic Data

 Since the lithospheric motions and the secular motion of the geographic pole (i.e. pole of rotation of the Earth’s body) are much slower and smaller on the scale of few thousand years than the fast and “erratic wobbling” of the magnetic pole of the Earth, we can for our purpose neglect the former.
 The magnetic pole wandering has huge amplitude, is of irregular nature, with a tendency to be periodic.
 Archaeological materials such as baked clay, mud, bricks, walls, baked rock, burnt walls, porcelain, ceramics, tiles, pottery, coins, etc. can be used to retrieve a record from the ancient geomagnetic field.
 We speak about paleomagnetic (or archaeomagnetic) pole wandering reconstruction.
 We show it by Figures 3 a,b (redrawn from book of McElhinny and McFadden, 2000, p.
-23), for last 4000 years.
+23), for the last 4000 years.